- Mahsa Sezavar Yeganeh

 What are celebrations and traditions in Canada?
 What are the traditions and values in Canada?

 Because of its European origins and closeness to the United States of America, Canada's customs and traditions are an extraordinary blend of several cultures.
 Canada's traditions and celebrations differ from European and North American traditions.
-Quebec, Canada's French-speaking area where French is one of the official languages like English, has traditions the rest of Canada needs to obey.
+Quebec, Canada's French-speaking area, where French is one of the official languages, like English, has traditions that the rest of Canada needs to obey.

 Mainly in Ontario, the term cottage brings back memories of summers spent around lakes and campfires, panoramic views, and afternoons filled with craft passages and water sports.
 Enjoy hamburgers and milkshakes, spending all day on a dock by the lake listening to music with your nearby friends.